Invariants of rigid surface operators: Abstract

 \section{Abstract}

-The symbol invariant is used to describe the Springer correspondence for the classical groups by Lusztig.
-And the fingerprint invariant can be used to describe the Kazhdan-Lusztig map.
-They are invariants of rigid semisimple operators labeled by pairs of partitions $(\lambda^{'}, \lambda^{''})$.
-It is conjectured that the symbol invariant is equivalent to the fingerprint invariant.
-We prove that the former imply the latter one.
-We make a classification of the maps preserving symbol, and then prove these maps preserve fingerprint.
-We also discuss the classification of the maps preserving fingerprint, which is found related to the conditions of the definition of the fingerprint.
-The constructions of the symbol and the fingerprint invariants in previous works play significant roles in the proof.
+Lusztig used the symbol invariant to describe the Springer correspondence for classical groups.
+Similarly, the fingerprint invariant can describe the Kazhdan-Lusztig map.
+Both invariants pertain to rigid semisimple operators labeled by pairs of partitions $(\lambda', \lambda'')$.
+It is conjectured that the symbol invariant is equivalent to the fingerprint invariant for rigid surface operators.
+In this study, we provide a proof of this conjecture.

+We classify the maps that preserve the fingerprint invariant and demonstrate that they also preserve the symbol invariant.
+Conversely, we classify the maps that preserve the symbol invariant and show that they also preserve the fingerprint invariant.
+The constructions of the symbol and fingerprint invariants in prior works are crucial to the proof.

+Additionally, we found that one condition in the definition of the fingerprint invariant is redundant for rigid surface operators.
+In the appendix, we describe an alternative strategy to prove the equivalence of these invariants.